luci/recipes-py/doc/walkthrough.md

 test.
 Just as when writing tests under any other frameworks, be careful not to make your assertions too strict or you run the risk of needing to update tests due to unrelated changes.
-Tests should also make sure to pass `DropExpectation` to the final call to `api.post_process` to avoid creating json expectation files.
+Tests should also make sure to pass `DropExpectation` to the final call to `api.post_process` to avoid creating JSON expectation files.
 It's important for that to be the last call to `api.post_process` because the functions passed to any later calls will receive an empty step dict otherwise.